-Some of the opportunities CBUG supports are one-off activities like tendering panels, staff recruitment and focus groups but we also have some which involve a more regular commitment.
+Some of the opportunities CBUG supports are one-off activities like tendering panels, and focus groups but we also have some which involve a more regular commitment.

 Opportunities which involve regular commitment

 Would you like to represent mental health service users at meetings with other service users and professionals?

 - Acute Division Quality Forum: Opportunity for 2 service users

 The meetings take place on the first Weds of every month: 9.30-11am.
 Lived experience of care in the acute setting is desirable.
 The representative will feedback to the main group.

 - Service User Alliance: Opportunity for 1 CBUG member